 - 8. The ITIA is appointed by the Governing Bodies who participate in the TACP, namely the ATP Tour Inc., the Grand Slam Board, the International Tennis Federation (ITF) and the Women's Tennis Association (WTA) Tour Inc., to administer the TACP and the actions of all Covered Persons bound thereto, including Chair Umpires.
 The ITIA is empowered to investigate potential breaches of the TACP and to later bring charges against Covered Persons where they conclude that there are sufficient grounds to do so. - 9.
-Mr. Kudhoiani is a Georgian Chair Umpire and Covered Person under the TACP.
-He is a National Level Umpire despite being selected for an ITF Level 2 school in April 2019.
-Mr. Khudoiani performed the role of Chair Umpire in 131 ITF matches, between 2 July 2017 and 20 January 2020.

-11. Both Covered Persons are considered an "Official" under the ITF Code of Conduct and as "Tournament Support Personnel" under the TACP.
+Mr. is a Georgian Chair Umpire and Covered Person under the TACP.
+He is a National Level Umpire despite being selected for an ITF Level 2 school . - 10.
+Mr. Movsisyan is an Armenian Chair Umpire and Covered Person under the TACP.
+He became an ITF White Badge Chair Umpire in 2018.
+He performed the role of Chair Umpire at 460 separate matches between 1 July 2012 and 26 August 2019.
+He also worked at 153 tournaments in Chair Umpire and other officiating roles from 2010 onwards. - 11.
+Both Covered Persons are considered an "Official" under the ITF Code of Conduct and as "Tournament Support Personnel" under the TACP.
 Both Officials have respectively completed the Tennis Integrity Protection Programme ('TIPP') on a yearly basis as an ITF requirement.
 The TIPP is a mandatory online educational tool to assist a Covered Person including Officials understand their responsibilities under the TACP and how to spot when other individuals are breaching the terms of the TACP (including match-fixing and corrupt approaches).